Contents

 Threats

-Both animals face significant threats in East Africa.
-Such as habitat loss, poaching, and human-wildlife conflict.
+Both animals face significant threats in East Africa, such as habitat loss, poaching, and human-wildlife conflict.

-Elephants are threatened by poachers for their ivory tusks.
-While hippos are hunted for their meat.
 Both animals also suffer from habitat loss due to human encroachment and development.

 Difference between hippos and elephants